-SSL is an abbreviation of Secure Socket Layer, and if that didn’t sound technical in itself, browsing through different certificates for sale where they often use even more confusing marketing terminology to describe the secure connections could make you stop right there.
-However, SSL is here to stay, and that’s because it provides much needed safety for your website’s visitors.
+SSL is an abbreviation of Secure Socket Layer.
+If that didn’t sound technical, browsing through different certificates for sale, where they often use even more confusing marketing terminology to describe the secure connections, could make you stop immediately.
+However, SSL is here to stay, and that’s because it provides much-needed safety for your website’s visitors.

-Apart from creating a token of trust with your users, there are other benefits such as Google preferring SSL-certified websites in their search results, backlinks from various SSL listing sites.
+Apart from creating a token of trust with your users, there are other benefits, such as Google preferring SSL-certified websites in their search results and backlinks from various SSL listing sites.

-So besides the technical hurdle of having the certificate installed, there are no real reasons not to use one, and plenty of reasons to get one today.
+So besides the technical hurdle of having the certificate installed, there are no real reasons not to use one and plenty of reasons to get one today.

 How To get one?

-Not only are we seeing a trend where you can have a certificate installed with help from your hosting company, many of these businesses are offering free SSL certificates as a marketing ploy.
+Not only are we seeing a trend where you can have a certificate installed with help from your hosting company, but many of these businesses are also offering free SSL certificates as a marketing ploy.

-How Do these certificates work?
+How Do SSL Certificates work?

 Most hosting companies use a few different services to provide free SSL certificates to their users.
-One such service is Lets Encrypt which is a non profit organization with the primary goal of advanced SSL usage online.
+One such service is Lets Encrypt, a non-profit organization with the primary goal of advanced SSL usage online.

-Once a user visits your website with SSL enabled, the user’s browser will ask your webserver to identify itself, and the data your server sends must be the same as the SSL certificate has registered.
+Once a user visits your website with SSL enabled, the user’s browser will ask your web server to identify itself, and the data your server sends must be the same as the SSL certificate has registered.
 This means that it is no longer possible for hackers to intercept your data and change the content for one.

-Once The certificate is issued
+Once The certificate is issued.

 Once this is done, one more step is left.
-It should now be possible to access your website via https://yoursite.com and if it works, your SSL is working fully now.
-However, your old website is still located at http://yoursite.com and will need a 301 redirect to send users from HTTP to HTTPS.
+It should now be possible to access your website via https://yoursite.com, and if it works, your SSL is working fully now.
+However, your old website is still at http://yoursite.com and will need a 301 redirect to send users from HTTP to HTTPS.

 If you are using a content management system, such as WordPress, Drupal or Joomla, there are already created plugins free of charge to help with this step.
 For WordPress, these two plugins are some of the most commonly used for this job: